 Edgardo Giménez (1942) was born in Santa Fe, Argentina.
-Self-taught artista, Giménez began his career working in advertising graphics.
-In painting and sculpture he had numerous group and individual exhibitions, and retrospectives in the National Museum of Fine Arts (1997) and the Museum of Modern Arts of Buenos Aires (1987), Argentina.
+He is a self-taught artist, that began working in advertising graphics.
+In painting and sculpture he has had multiple group, solo and retrospective exhibitions at the Museum of Art Tigre(2018), National Museum of Fines Arts of Neuquén (2016), National Museuem of Fine Arts of Buenos Aires (1997) and at the Museum of Modern Art of Buenos Aires (1987), among others.

-As a graphic designer, he participated in several projects in Japan, USA, France, Italy, Germany, Switzerland and Poland among others cities.
-In 1987, he participated in the exhibition “The Most Beautiful Posters in the World” at the Gran Palais in Paris, sponsored by the UNESCO.
+As a graphic designer he participated in projects in Japan, U.S.A., France, Italy, Germany, Switzerland, Poland, among other countries.
+In 1987 he participated in the exhibition “The Most Beautiful Posters in the World” at the Grand Palais in Paris, sponsored by UNESCO.

 In Architecture he has made the following works: “Casa Azul” (1970-72), exhibited at the MoMA in New York, U.S.A. in the exhibition “Transformations in Modern Architecture” (1979); “Casa Colorada” (1976); “Yellow House” (1979-1981); “White House Buenos Aires Province” and “House of the Golden Columns” (1987), Belgrano, C.A.B.A.
 In 1985 he won the Silver Pencil Award at the Design Biennial.
 He made the following books: “Romero Brest: Culture as Provocation” (2006), “Edgardo Giménez; Art and Politics ”(2007)“ Edgardo Giménez, Autobiography, Carne Valiente ”(2016).